tauseefansari/Resume-Builder/README.md

 # Resume-Builder

-> A React JS Based Reume builder that allows to build your resume via github username or you can also build your custom resume, this is completely responive and Uses MUI Material Design React and Accessibility Features
+> A React JS Based Resume builder that allows to build your resume via github username or you can also build your custom resume, this is completely responive and Uses MUI Material Design React and Accessibility Features

 Build Your Resume now with [Resume Builder](https://github-custom-resume.netlify.app/)